top of page

 When a Bank Asks a Business to Leave

-Depending on the circumstances, the bank may extend their loan facility by several months while the business finds replacement financing.
-In more serious situations, the timeline is shorter.
+Depending on the circumstances, the bank may extend their loan facility by several months while the business finds replacement financing or the bank may demand a more aggressive timeline.
 Either way, the business needs to begin exploring alternatives before the relationship fully deteriorates.
 The longer the business waits to refinance, the more they are operating from a position of weakness.

 Alternative Funding Options When a Bank Says No

 Asset-based lenders approach credit differently than banks.
 Rather than relying on the business's cash-flow, they focus on the quality and value of collateral.
-A business that a bank would be declined on cash flow grounds may qualify for asset-based financing if the underlying assets are strong.
-Availability is typically calculated from a borrowing base tied to eligible receivables, inventory, or equipment.
-As those assets grow, available credit can grow with them.
+Availability is typically calculated from a borrowing base tied to eligible receivables, inventory, or equipment and almost completely not based on the business' credit.

 Accounts Receivable Financing and Invoice Factoring